Israel–Sudan normalization agreement

 The Israel–Sudan normalization agreement is an agreement that took place on October 23, 2020, whereby Israel and Sudan agreed that they will normalize relations.
 It is not clear if the deal establishes full diplomatic relations between the two nations.
 According to Axios reporting on March 10, 2021, "While Israel has presented Sudan with a draft agreement for establishing diplomatic relations, the Sudanese want an endorsement from the Biden administration."
 The agreement came after the agreements of Bahrain and the United Arab Emirates signed with Israel in September 2020.
 Unlike the latter two, Sudan had sent troops to fight against Israel in major Arab-Israeli wars and considered Israel an enemy state.

-On 6 April 2021, the Sudanese cabinet approved a bill abolishing the 1958 law on boycotting Israel.
-The decision came into effect after the Transitional Sovereign Council approved it in a joint session with the cabinet.
+On April 6, 2021, the Sudanese cabinet approved a bill abolishing the 1958 law on boycotting Israel.
+The decision came into effect after the Transitional Sovereignty Council approved it in a joint session with the cabinet.

 History

 Sudan is one of the Arab countries that fought wars with Israel, and its capital, Khartoum, witnessed the adoption of an Arab League resolution known as the resolution of the three noes; No peace, no recognition, no negotiations.
 Sudan had sent troops to fight the Israeli forces in all Arab-Israeli major wars and considers Israel an enemy state, moreover it was claimed that the Israeli Air Force attacked Sudanese forces and terrorists taking cover in Sudan in 2009 and 2012.

 In early January 2016, Sudanese Foreign Minister Ibrahim Ghandour and President Omar al-Bashir floated normalized ties with Israel provided the U.S. government lifted economic sanctions.

-Early September 2016 was revealed that Israel had contacted the U.S. government and other Western countries and encouraged them to take steps to improve relations with Sudan in the wake of the break in relations between the Arab-African country and Iran in the prior year.
+In early September 2016, it was revealed that Israel had contacted the U.S. government and other Western countries and encouraged them to take steps to improve relations with Sudan in the wake of the break in relations between the Arab-African country and Iran in the prior year.
 In February 2020, Israeli Prime Minister Benjamin Netanyahu and the Chairman of the Sovereignty Council of Sudan, Abdel Fattah al-Burhan, met in Uganda, where they agreed to normalize the ties between the two countries.
 Later that month, Israeli planes were allowed to fly over Sudan.
 In May 2020, Israel flew medics and equipment to Sudan to try and save a Sudanese diplomat, Najwa Gadah Aldam, who managed to arrange the aforementioned meeting in Uganda as she worked as a political adviser to the president of Uganda Yoweri Museveni, when she was infected and later died from COVID-19.